-Up to 33% of the Sub-Fund's net assets may be invested outside the aforementioned investment universe.
+Up to 33% of the Sub-Fund's assets may be invested outside the aforementioned investment universe.

-The Sub-Fund's investment in ABS/MBS may not exceed 10% of its net assets.
+As from 21 June 2019: The Sub-Fund's investment in ABS/MBS may not exceed 10% of its net assets.

 Currency or credit risk may be actively managed by increasing or decreasing currency or credit exposure through the use of derivative financial instruments.
-Furthermore, interest rate risk may be actively managed by increasing or decreasing interest rate sensitivity (duration) through the use of derivative financial instruments denominated in EUR or other currencies
+Furthermore, interest rate risk may be actively managed by increasing or decreasing interest rate sensitivity (duration) through the use of derivative financial instruments denominated in EUR or other currencies.